The Bankrate promise

 Repay an existing loan

 Repaying existing loans — such as student loans — can improve your credit rating if you pay on time and don’t default on the loan.
+If you are already working on paying off your student loans, for example, you are positively impacting your credit score as long as you make payments in concurrence with the terms of your loan.

 Report alternate payments